Wald_test

 vcovCR

-or a character string specifying which small-sample adjustment should be used to calculate the variance-covariance.- test
+or a character string specifying which small-sample adjustment should be used to calculate the variance-covariance.- null_constant

 Character vector specifying which small-sample correction(s) to calculate.
 The following corrections are available: